Image Credit: steve100/Shutterstock.com

-High pressure sodium lamps are a little bit more complicated in their construction as they require a vacuum but have a relatively similar design.
+High-pressure sodium lamps are a little bit more complicated in their construction as they require a vacuum but have a relatively similar design.
 In HPS lamps there is an arc tube made of aluminum oxide ceramic which is resistant to the corrosive effects of the sodium housed within.
-The arc tube is maintained at a higher pressure in high pressure sodium lamps to increase their efficiency, however, they require a ballast that reduces their efficiency while producing arcs for the lamp.
+The arc tube is maintained at a higher pressure in high-pressure sodium lamps to increase their efficiency, however, they require a ballast that reduces their efficiency while producing arcs for the lamp.

 Most HPS lamps contain an ignitor that causes a pulse start that will arc through the xenon gas inside of the lamp.
 The xenon gas will then begin emitting light in a sky blue color.
 The xenon heats up mercury until the mercury becomes mercury vapor and begins emitting its own blue light.
-This in turn heats up the sodium and causes the sodium to vaporize and emit its own yellow light.
+This, in turn, heats up the sodium and causes the sodium to vaporize and emit its own yellow light.

-Most HPS lamps have other materials mixed in with the sodium so that the overall light emitted by the lamp is a white light.
-This color balance is in part achieved through the use of the mercury and xenon which start the lamp and both produce a blue light which works to balance out the yellow light of the sodium vapor.
+Most HPS lamps have other materials mixed in with the sodium so that the overall light emitted by the lamp is white light.
+This color balance is in part achieved through the use of the mercury and xenon which start the lamp and both produce a blue light that works to balance out the yellow light of the sodium vapor.
 HPS lamps avoid the poor color rendering index (CRI) of LPS lamps in this way.

 The arc tube which houses all of these materials is held in place by a metal frame that looks like the letter C. This metal frame also holds the getter in place which helps maintain the vacuum by absorbing unwanted gases that seep into the lamp over time.

-As a result of the very poor color rendering index of LPS lamps they are rarely used for indoor lighting and are best suited for outdoor lighting where their high efficiency allows them to illuminate large at minimal electrical cost.
+As a result of the very poor color rendering index of LPS lamps, they are rarely used for indoor lighting and are best suited for outdoor lighting where their high efficiency allows them to illuminate large at minimal electrical cost.

-LPS lamps are also used in security lighting as their high efficiency makes LPS lamps more cost effective than incandescent lamps when left on throughout the night.
+LPS lamps are also used in security lighting as their high efficiency makes LPS lamps more cost-effective than incandescent lamps when left on throughout the night.
 LPS lamps are also often used in long tunnels as the yellow light has less of a detrimental effect on the eyes than white light has as it flashes past drivers.

-Image Credits: Crispy Fish Images/shutterstock.com
+Image Credit: Crispy Fish Images/Shutterstock.com

-The more acceptable color rendering index of high pressure sodium lamps means that they are used far more often than LPS lamps despite the fact that they are less efficient.
-High pressure sodium lamps see use in a lot of the same sectors as LPS lamps since they are still more efficient than incandescent lamps for outdoor lighting.
+The more acceptable color rendering index of high-pressure sodium lamps means that they are used far more often than LPS lamps despite the fact that they are less efficient.
+High-pressure sodium lamps see use in a lot of the same sectors as LPS lamps since they are still more efficient than incandescent lamps for outdoor lighting.

 Unlike LPS lamps they are often used in more private settings such as a yard because the color rendering index of HPS lamps is much better than that of LPS lamps.
-The efficiency of LPS and HPS lamps is their greatest strength and main reason for their global usage.
+The efficiency of LPS and HPS lamps is their greatest strength and the main reason for their global usage.